BennyQBD/3DEngineCpp/README.md

 cmake -G "Visual Studio 12" ../
 # open the generated SLN file (or cbp file if using CodeBlocks) and build!
 ```
+- Copy the DLLs in /lib/_bin/ to /build/Debug/ and /build/Release/
+- In Visual Studio, set the Startup project to 3DEngineCpp
+- Move the res folder into the build folder
+- Run